Algebraic Loop Concepts

 The vector of algebraic variables is xa.

-In Simulink models, algebraic loops are algebraic constraints.
+In a model, an algebraic loop represents an algebraic constraint.
 Models with algebraic loops define a system of differential algebraic equations.
-Simulink solves the algebraic equations (the algebraic loop) numerically for xa at each step of the ODE solver.
+The software solves the algebraic loop numerically for xa at each step of a simulation that uses an ODE solver.

-At each step of the ODE solver, the algebraic loop solver must solve the algebraic constraint for xa before calculating the derivative .
+For each step the ODE solver takes, the algebraic loop solver must solve the algebraic constraint for xa before calculating the derivative x'.